-3.2 In consideration of the supply of the Service, the Customer agrees to pay the Company the fee in accordance with the payment terms advertised on the Company’s website at the relevant time.
+3.1 In consideration of the supply of the Service, the Customer agrees to pay the Company the fees in accordance with the payment terms agreed at the relevant time.

-3.3 If the Customer fails to pay any amount payable under the Agreement then the Company reserves the right to restrict access to the Software until payment is made.
+3.2 If the Customer fails to pay any amount payable under the Agreement then the Company reserves the right to restrict access to the Service until payment is made.

 4. Intellectual Property Rights

 4.1 The Customer acknowledges and agrees that all intellectual property rights, existing or arising in any materials, know-how, specifications, inventions, processes, software, data or information supplied by the Company shall at all times belong to and remain vested in the Company.

 4.2 No proprietary rights or any other rights whatsoever are assigned, granted or shall otherwise pass to the Customer.

 5.1 Subscription to the Service will be deemed to be terminated if the Customer does not elect to subscribe to the Service at the end of any trial period and/or the Customer cancels their subscription to the Service or fails to pay the agreed fees.

 5.2 The Company may terminate the Agreement at any time by giving the Customer not less than one month’s prior notice by email.